Creating conversations

 -

 All uploaded files are digitized according to the default digitization processes.
-If encountering low-quality responses or using documents that might benefit from advanced digitization and object detection settings, you can modify your conversation’s digitization settings.
+If encountering low-quality responses or using documents that might benefit from advanced digitization options, you can modify your conversation’s digitization settings.

 -